Fife Council provides early learning and childcare to eligible 2-year-old children in line with Scottish Government criteria.

 - up-to-date evidence of any benefits or tax credits you receive

 Your application will be assessed at the next available Nursery Panel meeting.
 These meetings take place each term to award places for the following term.
 If you are offered a place for your child in a Fife Council nursery, you will be notified in writing.

 Please note that the place you are offered may not be at the nursery closest to your home.

-There will be a number of different ways for families to access their 1140 hours entitlement.
-These will include:
+There are a number of different ways for families to access their entitlement.
+These include: